Nic McKissic-Luke: Coaching career

-College career
+College coaching

-McKissic-Luke began his coaching career in 2008 at Benedict College, where he spent five years coaching running backs, slot receivers, and handling strength and conditioning duties.
-In 2009 and 2010, the Tigers led the Southern Intercollegiate Athletic Conference in rushing.
+McKissic-Luke began his coaching career in 2008 at Benedict College, where he spent five seasons coaching running backs and slot receivers while also overseeing strength and conditioning.
+In 2009 and 2010, the Benedict Tigers led the Southern Intercollegiate Athletic Conference (SIAC) in rushing.

-From 2013 to 2015, he coached at South Dakota State, mentoring Zach Zenner, who later played in the NFL.
-McKissic-Luke helped the Jackrabbits make the FCS Playoffs each season.
+From 2013 to 2015, he coached at South Dakota State, where he mentored running back Zach Zenner, who later played in the NFL.
+During his tenure, the Jackrabbits qualified for the FCS Playoffs in each season.

-He joined Youngstown State in 2016 as running backs coach and added special teams responsibilities in 2019.
+He joined Youngstown State in 2016 as running backs coach and assumed special teams coordinator duties in 2019.

-At Northern Illinois, he held the roles of running backs coach, run game coordinator, and special teams coordinator.
-In 2021, NIU averaged over 240 rushing yards per game and won the MAC West title.
-His backs earned multiple All-MAC honors.
+McKissic-Luke later joined Northern Illinois, serving as running backs coach, run game coordinator, and special teams coordinator.
+In 2021, the team averaged more than 240 rushing yards per game and won the Mid-American Conference (MAC) West Division title.
+His running backs earned multiple All-MAC honors.

-In 2023, McKissic-Luke became the running backs coach at Minnesota.
-He mentored Darius Taylor, who was named All-Big Ten Honorable Mention and broke the school's true freshman rushing record.
+In 2023, he was hired as running backs coach at the University of Minnesota.
+He coached Darius Taylor, who was named All-Big Ten Honorable Mention and set the school record for rushing yards by a true freshman.

-NFL career
+NFL coaching

-In 2025, McKissic-Luke was hired by the New York Jets as their running backs coach, making his NFL coaching debut.
+In 2025, McKissic-Luke was hired by the New York Jets as running backs coach, marking his first NFL coaching position.

 Personal life

-McKissic-Luke is engaged to Emily Wollet.
-He has a son, Nicolas, and two daughters, Georgia and Rylynn.
+McKissic-Luke is engaged to Emily Wollet and has three children: a son, Nicolas, and two daughters, Georgia and Rylynn.
 He participated in the NFL's Bill Walsh Minority Coaching Fellowship with the Arizona Cardinals in 2011 and 2012.